Is a Financial Tsunami Building up?

 success at his new-go at the markets.
 He shared his desire to be a

-manager and started exploring ways to get a SEBI license to
+professional fund manager and started exploring ways to get a SEBI license to

 be a RIA (Investment Advisor) or a Portfolio Manager.